-• Unless behind barrier or quardrail, remove AFAD from work zone clear zone when not in use
+• Unless behind barrier or guardrail, remove AFAD from work zone clear zone when not in use.

 AFAD usage is per MUTCD Section 6E.04, Figure 6E-1, and Figure 6E-2.
 WSDOT Standard Specifications do not currently cover AFADs, but projects may include an AFAD Special Provision.
-For Construction, WSDOT requires the Red/Yellow Lens AFAD.